Taavetti Laatikainen: Before the Winter War

 In 1918, during the Finnish Civil War, Laatikainen returned to Finland as a jäger lieutenant and took part in the civil war on the side of the Finnish Whites.
-He saw action in the Battle of Kämärä on 27 January 1918 and the Battle of Viipuri that was fought between 24–29 April 1918.
+He saw action in the Battle of Kämärä on 27 January 1918 and the Battle of Viipuri that was fought between 24 and 29 April 1918.
 He also saw combat in Lempäälä.
 He was made a member of the Order of the Cross of Liberty in 1918.

 In 1919, Laatikainen married Julia Emilia Grönroos (1888–1967) with whom he had three children.
 The youngest, Esko Armas Laatikainen (born 1920) would later die during the Continuation War in 1942.
 His two other children were Marjatta Laatikainen (later Toivakka, born 1925) and Erkki Antero Laatikainen (born 1928), the latter of whom would reach the rank of lieutenant general in the Finnish Army.

 Following the end of the civil war, he continued his military career commanding first a company and then a battalion, being promoted to the rank of captain in 1919.
 In 1921, he was promoted to the rank of major and made the commander of the Reserve Officer School.
 In 1927, he was made the commander of the Officer Cadet School, which was responsible for training war-time company commanders.
 While in these roles, he was made a knight of the Order of the White Rose of Finland in 1923 and promoted to a colonel in 1928.
 From 1933 onward, he served as a regimental (1933–37), military province (1937–1938) and finally divisional (1938–1939) commander.
 He was made a major general in 1938.

 During this time, Laatikainen also served as a member of the Hamina city tax board from 1925 to 1926 and as a member of the Huopalahti municipal council from 1928 to 1930.
 He also continued to be active in the Jäger affairs, serving on the board of Jääkäriliitto (lit.
 Jäger Union), the Jäger heritage society from 1926 to 1930.
 He received the Danish Order of the Dannebrog Knight 1st Class in 1933 and the Estonian Order of the Cross of the Eagle 3rd class in 1936.